-The effective tax rate of 21.5% and 21.8% for the three and six months ended June 30, 2014, respectively, differed from the U.S. statutory rate of 35.0%, primarily due to the amount of foreign earnings taxed at relatively lower statutory rates, as compared to domestic earnings taxed at relatively higher statutory rates, recognition of California research and development credits and federal domestic production deductions, partially offset by increases to the Company's reserve for uncertain tax positions.
+The effective tax rate of 46.5% for the three months ended September 30, 2014 differed from the U.S. statutory rate of 35.0%, primarily due to the incremental tax benefit for the lower estimated effective annual tax rate resulting from an increase in the amount of foreign earnings taxed at relatively lower statutory rates, as compared to domestic earnings taxed at relatively higher statutory rates, partially offset by certain non-tax benefited costs incurred during the quarter, recognition of California research and development credits, the federal domestic production deductions and favorable return to provision adjustments, partially offset by increases to the Company's reserve for uncertain tax positions.

-The overall effective income tax rate for the year could be different from the effective tax rate for the three and six months ended June 30, 2014 and will be dependent, in part, on our profitability for the remainder of the year.
-In addition, our effective income tax rates for the remainder of 2014 and future periods will depend on a variety of factors, such as changes in the mix of income by tax jurisdiction, applicable accounting rules, applicable tax laws and regulations, rulings and interpretations thereof, developments in tax audits and other matters, and variations in the estimated and actual level of annual pre-tax income or loss.
+The overall effective income tax rate for the year could be different from the effective tax rate for the three and nine months ended September 30, 2014 and will be dependent, in part, on our profitability for the remainder of the year.
+Our effective income tax rates for the remainder of 2014 and future periods will also depend on a variety of other factors, such as changes in the mix of income by tax jurisdiction, applicable accounting rules regarding certain nondeductible expenses, applicable tax laws and regulations, rulings and interpretations thereof, developments in tax audits and other matters, and variations in the estimated and actual level of annual pre-tax income or loss.
 Further, the effective tax rate could fluctuate significantly on a quarterly basis and could be adversely affected by the extent that our pre-tax income is lower than anticipated in foreign regions, where taxes are levied at relatively lower statutory rates, and/or our pre-tax income is higher than anticipated in the United States, where taxes are levied at relatively higher statutory rates.

-The Internal Revenue Service ("IRS") is currently examining Activision Blizzard's federal tax returns for the 2008 and 2009 tax years and during the second quarter of 2014, the Company was notified that the tax returns for the 2010 and 2011 tax years will be subject to examination.
-Additionally, the IRS is currently reviewing the Company's application for an advanced pricing agreement ("APA") covering tax years 2010 through 2016.
-An APA is an agreement between a taxpayer and a taxing authority on an appropriate intercompany transfer pricing methodology for a specific period of time.
-If ongoing discussions with the IRS result in a mutually acceptable APA, this could result in a different allocation of profits and losses under the Company's transfer pricing
+The Internal Revenue Service ("IRS") is currently examining Activision Blizzard's federal tax returns for the 2008 through 2011 tax years.
+Additionally, the IRS is currently reviewing the Company's application for an advanced pricing agreement ("APA") with respect to the transfer pricing methodology used by the Company for tax years 2010 through 2016.
+If ongoing discussions with the IRS result in an APA, this could result in a different allocation of profits and losses under the Company's transfer pricing agreements.
+Such allocation could have a positive or negative impact on the Company's provision for uncertain tax positions for the period in which such an agreement is reached and the relevant periods thereafter.

-In addition, Vivendi Games' tax returns for the 2005 through 2008 tax years are under examination by the Internal Revenue Service.
+In addition, Vivendi Games' tax returns for the 2005 through 2008 tax years are under examination by the IRS.
 While Vivendi Games' results for the period January 1, 2008 through July 9, 2008 are included in the consolidated federal and certain foreign, state and local income tax returns filed by Vivendi or its affiliates, Vivendi Games' results for the period July 10, 2008 through December 31, 2008 are included in the consolidated federal and certain foreign, state and local income tax returns filed by Activision Blizzard.
 Additionally, the Company has several state and non-U.S. audits pending.
-Although the final resolution of the Company's global tax disputes is uncertain, based on current information, in the opinion of the Company's management, the ultimate resolution of these matters will not have a material adverse effect on the Company's consolidated financial position, liquidity or results of operations.
+Although the final resolution of the Company's global tax disputes is uncertain, based on current information, in the opinion of the Company's management, the ultimate resolution of these matters are not expected to have a material adverse effect on the Company's consolidated financial position, liquidity or results of operations.
 However, an unfavorable resolution of the Company's global tax disputes could have a material adverse effect on our business and results of operations in the period in which the matters are ultimately resolved.